telerik/blazor-docs/getting-started/repl.md

 The Sidebar provides the following functionalities:

 * NuGet Package Manager - it allows you to install third party NuGet packages that are stored in the public `nuget.org` repository.
-If the published NuGet requires accepting license agreement, you will see a prompt for confirming your acceptance.
-Regarding `Telerik UI for Blazor` package, latest version is installed by default, so no further action is required form your side.
+If the published NuGet requires accepting license agreement, you will see a confirmation prompt.
+The latest `Telerik UI for Blazor` package is already installed by default.

 * Static Asset Manager - it allows you to add CDN URLs for your CSS or JavaScript files.
 Place the file URL in the input and click the download button.
 This will automatically add references for the corresponding files.
 Once the desired asset is added, you can easily enable/disable it via a switch.
 In case some of the installed NuGet packages include CSS/JavaScript files, they will automatically be listed in this section, so you can manage them.